Organisation Consul: Assassinations

 On 24 June 1922 members of the O.C. assassinated German Foreign Minister Walther Rathenau.
 One of those involved was Ernst von Salomon, who described his membership in the O.C. in his popularly successful autobiographical work The Questionnaire (Der Fragebogen), published in 1951.

-Members of the O.C. were also responsible for the attempted assassination of Philipp Scheidemann using prussic acid on 4 June 1922, and probably also for the murder of Karl Gareis, a member of the Bavarian parliament, on 9 June 1921.
+Emil Julius Gumbel wrote that that of over 300 political murders between 1918 and 1922, that there were none which did not in involve the Organisation Consul.

 Ban and successor organizations

 During the investigation of the Erzberger murder, the headquarters of the O.C. was raided.
 On the basis of the Law for the Protection of the Republic (Gesetz zum Schutze der Republik) enacted on 21 July 1922, the Organisation Consul was banned.
 The Viking League was founded as a successor organization.

 During the Nazi era, the members of the O.C. were assigned to the Schutzstaffel (SS).
 They were celebrated as "heroes of the national resistance" even though the O.C. had been in competition with the NSDAP.
 Ehrhardt clashed several times with Adolf Hitler in Munich in the 1920s, accusing him among other things of breaking his word.
-He fled to Austria in 1934 and died there in 1971.
+He fled to Austria in 1934, and died there in 1971.